Pieter12345/CHPexAPI/README.md

 ### void pex\_remove\_user\_permission(player/uuid, permission, [world]):
 Removes the given permissions from the given player/uuid in the given or all worlds.
 The world argument will be ignored when it is null or empty.
 Throws IllegalArgumentException when player/uuid or permission is empty.
 Throws NullPointerException when player/uuid or permission is null.

-### array pex\_get\_user\_groups(player/uuid, [world]):
+### array pex\_get\_user\_groups(player/uuid, [world, [specificOnly]]):
-Returns an array containing all groups the player/uuid is in, specifically for the given or all worlds (so when getting groups from some world, the non-world specific groups are not included).
-The world argument will be ignored when it is null or empty.
-Returns an array containing only the default group if a default group has been set and no other groups were found.
+Returns an array containing all groups the player/uuid has in the given world.
+There are three types of groups: default (from group configs), global (personal user config) and world-specific (personal user config).
+When 'world' is non-empty, the world-specific groups are included.
+When 'world' is empty, the global groups are included. 'world' defaults to ''.
+When 'specificOnly' is false, the global groups are included.
+When 'specificOnly' is false and no groups have been included so far, default groups are included. 'specificOnly' defaults to false.
 Throws IllegalArgumentException when player/uuid is empty.
 Throws NullPointerException when player/uuid is null.

 ### void pex\_set\_user\_groups(player/uuid, groupArray, [world]):
 Sets the groups for the given player/uuid in the given or all worlds.
 The world argument will be ignored when it is null or empty.
 Throws IllegalArgumentException when player/uuid or a group in the groupArray is empty.
 Throws NullPointerException when player/uuid or a group in the groupArray is null.